 The Outreach and Education function engages, empowers and educates the Second District communities that the Bank serves, especially civic leaders, students, educators, small business owners, policymakers and the general public.
 It furthers the Bank's commitment to the region by listening to the communities we serve and leveraging our unique attributes to positively impact school and university programs, as well as analysis and research.

-The Management and Budget Committee (the “MBC”) is appointed by the Board of Directors (the “Board”) of the Federal Reserve Bank of New York (the “Bank”) to review and endorse the Bank's strategic plan, budget and self-evaluation of the Bank's performance, prepared by Bank management, prior to submission to the Board of Governors of the Federal Reserve System for action.
+SECTION 1.
+Purpose The Management and Budget Committee (the MBC) is appointed by the Board of Directors (the Board) of the Federal Reserve Bank of New York (the Bank) to review and endorse the Bank's strategic plan, budget and self-evaluation of the Bank's performance, prepared by Bank management, prior to submission to the Board of Governors of the Federal Reserve System for action.

-The MBC shall meet as often as it determines, but not less frequently than annually.
-Two or more members shall constitute a quorum for the transaction of business, and action by the MBC shall be upon the vote of a majority of those present at any meeting at which a quorum is present.
+SECTION 3.
+Meetings The MBC shall meet as often as it determines, but not less frequently than annually.
+A majority of the current members shall constitute a quorum for the transaction of business, and action by the MBC shall be upon the vote of a majority of those present at any meeting at which a quorum is present.
 The MBC shall meet at least once per year with the officer or officers of the Bank having responsibility for the Bank's financial management area.
-Any vote by the MBC on the Bank’s strategic plan, budget and self-evaluation shall be done in executive session.